Your 2023 9-Point SEO Checklist

 - Select “Screenshot”

-- View a snapshot of your page, from Google’s perspective
+- View a snapshot of your page from Google’s perspective

 Once you see how Google sees your page, you can make any necessary updates or changes.

-Fix broken links or 404 errors
+13. Fix broken links or 404 errors

 A broken link, also known as a 404, doesn’t make Google or users happy.
 That’s why every website optimization checklist should include checking for 404s across your site — and fixing them as soon as possible.

-If you feature a smaller website, this step in your SEO checklist should only take a little bit of time.
+If you feature a smaller website, this step in your SEO checklist should only take a little time.
 In comparison, a larger site may require more time and resources for 404 fixes, especially if it hasn’t been checked in months or even years.

 A responsive or mobile-friendly site is non-negotiable.
 More than half of the world’s Internet traffic comes from mobile devices, which makes having a mobile-friendly website essential.
-If you don’t, you will lose not only traffic and rankings but also sales.

 - Google Search Console via “Mobile Usability” or “URL Inspection”